Things to do in Hawes, North Yorkshire

 There is a playground for the children near to the Pottery and a local farmer gives demonstrations with his sheep dogs from April to October.

-Brass band competitions - first held in the grounds of the Scaur in the c19th - still take place today.
+Brass band competitions - first held in the grounds of the Scaur in the 19th Century - still take place today.

 Description by Maureen Prince